BSteffaniak/sbt/README.md

   --quick                            Just quickly get the most up to date
-                                     release info by creating a temp branch, then deleting it afterwards       [boolean] --include-previously-accepted      Include stories that have been accepted between the previous deploy and current
+                                     release info by creating a temp branch, then deleting it afterwards       [boolean] --show-skipped                     Show stories that are being skipped from being included in the release because they are from previous releases        [boolean] --include-previously-accepted      Include stories that have been accepted between the previous deploy and current
                                      deploy, but have no actual code in current